torrust/torrust-index/upgrades/from_v1_0_0_to_v2_0_0/README.md

 - Try to log in with a preexisting user.
 If you do not know any you can create a new "test" user in production before starting with the upgrade process.
 Users had a different hash algorithm for the password in v1.
 - Try to create a new user.
-- Try to upload and download a new torrent containing a single file.
+- Try to upload and download a new torrent containing a single file (with and without md5sum).
 - Try to upload and download a new torrent containing a folder.

 ## Notes